setopsco/docs/content/latest/user/installation.md

 ## Sign up

-If you've been invited to SetOps by another user use the activation code from the invitation email to sign up:
+If you've been invited to SetOps by another user, use the activation code from the invitation email to sign up:

 ```
 $ setops signup
-Enter client name: mycompany
+Enter organization name: myorg
 Enter username: your.name@example.com
 Enter activation code: <enter activation code>
 Enter a new password: <enter password>